by Victor Sesma

 The Holly Week in Alicante can be intense and alien at the same time.
 Nowadays Spanish society is not especially religious but some of the traditions during Easter are widely celebrated.

-Alicante is worth visiting during easter.
-March and April are already warm months in Alicante so it is a perfect city break to enjoy the beaches (with life-guards services active), the sun, the food and Easter traditions in Alicante, such as the easter parades.
+Alicante is worth visiting during Easter.
+March and April are already warm months in Alicante so it is a perfect city break to enjoy the beaches (with lifeguard services active), the sun, the food and Easter traditions in Alicante, such as the Easter parades.

 Easter is a good time to visit Alicante as it doesn’t get as busy as in summer but the vibe is already summery.